zeffii/NLP_class_notes/readme.md

 in brief:

 > **Laplace smoothing**  :
-> Pretend we saw each word one more time that we did.
+> Pretend we saw each word one more time than we did.
 > Add one to all counts for all bigrams.

 The formal expression: